360-cover-v4.webp

 Usually, a 3D gear is an add-on to a 360° turntable.
 You can choose between a robotic arm or a multi-camera 3D rig.
 If you make a decision to go for 3D photography, you will need equipment that will be efficient.
 3D robotic arms look cool but they take much more time to capture a typical 3D spin.
 Capturing 36 images in 5 rows (180 images) using five cameras, is much faster than using just one.

 You need more cameras – for consistency it should be the same brand and model.
 As for now, only Canon supports multiple cameras to be controlled within one system.
-Unless your 3D right has a built-in USB hub, make sure to buy one otherwise you will end up with a countless mess of cables.
+Unless your 3D rig has a built-in USB hub, make sure to buy one otherwise you will end up with a countless mess of cables.

 You need proper software capable of 3D spins post-production and publishing.
-Usually, 3D rig manufacturers (which also provide 360° turntables) would supply a proper software.
+Usually, 3D rig manufacturers (which also provide 360° turntables) would supply proper software.

-Before choosing a 3D photography equipment it is a good practice to make some real-life tests: choosing a few common samples and testing the efficiency of the 3D capture process.
+Before choosing 3D photography equipment it is a good practice to make some real-life tests: choosing a few common samples and testing the efficiency of the 3D capture process.
 Then make a decision if the result is worth the effort.

-Turntable with a 3D rig for hemi-spherical 3D product photographyTurntable with a 3D rig for hemi-spherical 3D product photography
+Turntable with a 3D rig for hemi-spherical 3D product photography

 Summary